chan9an/OmniSense-Ai/README.md

 ![React](https://img.shields.io/badge/Frontend-React-blueviolet)
 ![License](https://img.shields.io/badge/License-MIT-lightgrey)

-## 📖 Overview
+## 📘 Overview

-**OmniSense AI** is a robust, multi-modal AI platform designed for real-time **Human Activity Recognition (HAR)** and **respiratory event detection**.
+OmniSense AI is an end-to-end multi-modal intelligence system that performs real-time **Human Activity Recognition (HAR)** and **respiratory event detection**.

-By fusing time-series sensor data (accelerometer/gyroscope) with audio input, the system can accurately classify physical activities and detect health events like coughing or sneezing.
-This project demonstrates a complete end-to-end pipeline—from raw data ingestion to a user-friendly React dashboard.
+The platform fuses motion-sensor time-series data with audio-based spectral features to identify physical activities and detect events such as coughing or sneezing.
+It includes everything from data preprocessing and model training to a real-time backend and a polished React dashboard.

 ---